KazukiNakamae/DANGER_analysis/README.md

 [1] XXX

-## Run DANGER Analysis step by step on your local environment terminal
+## Run DANGER Analysis step by step on your local environment

 ### Installation of DANGER Analysis